2ni/webradio/README.md

 ### optionally setup local hostname
-- set eg http://radio to your rpi on your router
+- set eg http://radio to point to your rpi on your router, eg with a static route
-- setup nginx with docker on your rpi
+- use nginx with docker on your rpi
 ```
 cd nginx
 docker-compose up